-I have had these guys made for quite some time!
+I have had these Glitter Christmas Trees made for quite some time!
 They are darling and I am totally jumping on the Glitter Tree Bandwagon.
 I am not ashamed to be a follower!
 I heart these!

 - Styrofoam Cone Shapes (any sizes)